anupshinde/anupzsite/contents/posts/livebase-realtime-webapps-angularjs/index.md

 ---
 title: Building real time web apps with AngularJS, NodeJS and MongoDB
 abstract: This is a demo implementation of creating real time web apps with AngularJS and MongoDB.
 In here we implement a todo list that is synchronised in real time for all the users
-isDraft: true
 tags: nodejs, javascript, realtime, mongodb, angularjs
 date: 2014-01-19
 ---

 ---

-After looking at the [FireBase + AngularJS demo](http://www.youtube.com/watch?v=C7ZI7z7qnHU), few months back, I wished for something similar for with MongoDB with angular integration being that simple to use.
+After looking at the [FireBase + AngularJS demo](http://www.youtube.com/watch?v=C7ZI7z7qnHU), few months back, I wished for something similar with MongoDB.
+And simple to use AngularJS integration.

 **FYI**: You may find [Meteor](https://www.meteor.com/) as a better option for "real-time"